cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_access_application.md

 - `enabled` (Boolean) Whether or not this mapping is enabled.
 - `filter` (String) A [SCIM filter expression](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2) that matches resources that should be provisioned to this application.
 - `operations` (Attributes) Whether or not this mapping applies to creates, updates, or deletes. (see [below for nested schema](#nestedatt--scim_config--mappings--operations))
+- `strictness` (String) The level of adherence to outbound resource schemas when provisioning to this mapping.
+‘Strict’ removes unknown values, while ‘passthrough’ passes unknown values to the target.
 - `transform_jsonata` (String) A [JSONata](https://jsonata.org/) expression that transforms the resource before provisioning it in the application.

 <a id="nestedatt--scim_config--mappings--operations"></a>